tantikristanti/grobid-medical-report/doc/training/organization.md

 In __grobid-medical-report__, the document __organization-medical-report__ corresponds to the information of organization structures.

-For identifying the exact pieces of information to be part of the `organization-medical-report` segments, see the [Annotation guidelines of the left-note-medical-report model](left-note-medical-report.md).
+For identifying the exact pieces of organization information to be part of the `header-medical-report` or `left-note-medical-report`, see the [Annotation guidelines of the left-note-medical-report model](left-note-medical-report.md).

 For the organization-medical-report model, we use the following TEI elements: